alejandrojuria/tightbinder/docs/source/install.rst

     To avoid possible incompatibilities between dependencies, the usage of a virtual environment (venv) is advised.
-To do so, create one either using ``conda`` (for which we refer to the `documentation <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_) or with python, which we describe here (extracted from the official `documentation <https://docs.python.org/3/library/venv.html>`_):
+To do so, create one either using ``conda`` (for which we refer to the `documentation <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_) or with python, which we describe here (extracted from the official `docs <https://docs.python.org/3/library/venv.html>`_):

     .. code-block:: bash